Mirza Džomba

 Mirza Džomba (born 28 February 1977) is a Croatian former professional handball player, World champion in 2003 and Olympic champion in 2004.
 He is noted by many critics as one of the best right wings ever.
 In 2013 Džomba was awarded the best right wing in the history of the EHF Champions League by the European Handball Federation.

-He played for RK Zamet, Badel 1862 Zagreb, Fotex Veszprém, BM Ciudad Real and Vive Targi Kielce before retiring in 2011.
+He played for RK Zamet, Badel 1862 Zagreb, Fotex Veszprém, BM Ciudad Real, and Vive Targi Kielce before retiring in 2011.

 He was also a member of the Croatia national team from 1997 to 2008.
 He holds the national team's top goal scorer record with 719 goals.
 He was part of the golden generation that won the 2003 World Championship and 2004 Summer Olympics.

 Džomba has also played in six EHF Champions League finals while winning one with Ciudad Real.
-Among other awards, he was nominated three times for the IHF World Player of the Year award reaching third place in 2004 and 2005 and second place in 2006.
+Among other awards, he was nominated three times for the IHF World Player of the Year award, reaching third place in 2004 and 2005, and second place in 2006.

-He is currently a handball pundit on RTL Television usually with former teammate Goran Šprem.
+He is currently a handball pundit on RTL Television, usually with former teammate Goran Šprem.

 Early life

-Džomba was born 28 February 1977 in Rijeka, SR Croatia, SFR Yugoslavia.
+Džomba was born on 28 February 1977 in Rijeka, SR Croatia, SFR Yugoslavia.
 He is the son of Mirsada and Mensur Džomba.
 He has a brother, Amir, who is two years older.

 He is of Bosniak origin.
 His parents are from Bosnia and Herzegovina, his father from Doboj and his mother from Bosanska Gradiška.

-His talent was discovered by Veno Đonlić in Škurinje, in the former elementary school "Ivo Lola Ribar", today Elementary School "Škurinje".
-Later he joined RK Zamet where his first coach in youth selections was Vjekoslav Sardelić.
+His talent was discovered by Veno Đonlić in Škurinje, in the former elementary school "Ivo Lola Ribar", (now Elementary School "Škurinje").
+Later, he joined RK Zamet where his first coach in youth selections was Vjekoslav Sardelić.

 Club career

 Zamet

-Džomba began his senior career in RK Zamet.
-In 1994 Džomba had a great role in Zamet's U-17 squad getting a third place placement at the Croatian U-17 Championship.
-The same Džomba was called up by head coach of the senior team Drago Žiljak to in the second part of the 1993-94 season.
-The next season saw a coaching change in Zamet Ivan Munitić was appointed as head coach.
-Džomba was playing solidly the 1994-95 season but unfortunately Zamet was relegated at the end of the season finishing in 9th place.
+Džomba began his senior career at RK Zamet.
+In 1994 Džomba had a key role in the Zamet U-17 squad getting a third-place finish at the Croatian U-17 Championship.
+Džomba was called up by the head coach of the senior team, Drago Žiljak, in the latter half of the 1993–94 season.
+The next season saw a coaching change at Zamet as Ivan Munitić was appointed head coach.
+Džomba was playing solidly the 1994–95 season but unfortunately Zamet was relegated at the end of the season finishing in 9th place.

 The next season Žiljak was appointed as head coach again.
 Džomba helped Zamet gain promotion form the 1.B league back to the 1.A league.
 The same year he also helped his U-19 side win the Croatian U-19 Championship.
 At the tournament he was voted MVP and was the tournament's top scorer.
 Džomba also had a good Cup beating Metković in the Round of 16 but losing to a very strong Croatia Banka Zagreb in the quarter-finals.
-During the following 1996-97 season Džomba was a regular started in the first half of the season.
+During the following 1996–97 season Džomba was a regular started in the first half of the season.